wonderofme/si3-swarm-V1/docs/0G_GRANT_APPLICATION.md

 # 0G Foundation Grant Application - Technical Submission
 ## SI<3> Ecosystem: Agent Kaia + OG.AI Integration

-**Note**: This document provides technical details for the grant application.
-Team background, funding details, and contact information will be provided separately.
----

 ## Project Overview and Objectives

 ### Mission
 SI<3> Ecosystem is building a decentralized, AI-powered matchmaking platform that connects Web3 builders, investors, and community members across the SI<3> network.
 Our flagship product, **Agent Kaia**, is an intelligent matchmaking bot that uses AI to facilitate meaningful connections within the SI<3> community, including Grow3dge (partnership program) and SI Her DAO members.

-### Project Objectives

 #### Primary Objectives
 1. **Integrate 0G Infrastructure with Agent Kaia** to enable verifiable, decentralized matchmaking records and cross-platform identity